-Many know that baka (馬鹿) in Japanese literally means idiot, stupid, donkey, fool, silly, goofy, clown and many other curses in just one word.
+many know that baka (馬鹿) in Japanese literally means idiot, stupid, donkey, fool, silly, goofy, clown, and many other curses in just one word.
 But is that really the true meaning of the word?
-What is its origin and uses?
+What are its origin and uses?
 What do the expressions that usually accompany the word mean?
 In this article, we will really understand what baka means in Japanese.

-The word baka (馬鹿 / ばか / バカ) can be written with Japanese ideograms (kanji), or with alphabets hiragana and katakana.
-The word baka it is composed with the character of horse (馬) and deer (ide) indicating that the origin is from 2 animals that are also used as an insult in Brazil and other countries.
+The word baka (馬鹿 / ばか / バカ) can be written with Japanese characters (kanji), or with Japanese alphabets. hiragana and katakana.
+The word baka it is composed with the character of horse (馬) and deer (鹿) indicating that the origin is from 2 animals that are also used as an insult in Brazil and other countries.

-Another theory came from the word mora (莫迦) which means ignorance and illusion.
-It is believed that the monks began to switch the reading of arrears to baka.
-Another theory suggests that the word baka emerged from the expression wakamono (若者) which means young people.
-Others say that the word came from the expression bankrupt family that in the Zen scripture is pronounced baka.
+Another theory came from the word mora (莫迦) which means ignorance and delusion.
+It is believed that the monks began exchanging the reading from mora to baka.
+Another theory suggests that the word baka came from the expression wakamono (若者) which means young people.
+Others say that the word came from the expression bankrupt family, that in the Zen scripture is pronounced baka.

-As you have noticed, the word baka has several different uses.
-Sometimes the tone of your voice defines the way you are insulting and offending the person.
-You can simply speak randomly and harmlessly or even call the person strongly dumb.
-Thus, the word can also be used in a friendly and humorous way.
+As you've noticed, the word baka has several different uses.
+Sometimes the tone of voice defines the way you are insulting and offending the person.
+You can simply speak randomly and harmlessly or even call the person strongly stupid.
+So the word can also be used in a friendly and good-natured way.

-It is common to make combinations of words together with baka to create different meanings and offenses.
-You can see some on our Japanese expletives list - clicking here.
+It is common to make word combinations together with baka to create different meanings and offenses.
+You can see some in our list of swear words in japanese - clicking here.
 Let's share some below:

 - Bakayarou (馬鹿野郎) Stupid guy;